 Mr. Griffin has served on the Executive Board for the Florida Orchestra Association as an All-State Orchestra Coordinator and on the Florida Performing Arts Assessment Task Force.
 He is currently serving as the Ethics Chair for FOA.
 His professional affiliations include NAfME, ASTA, and Phi Mu Alpha Sinfonia.

-Mr. Griffin enjoys spending time with his wife Carol, Orchestra Director at LaVilla, and their two boys, Max and Jacob.
+Mr. Griffin enjoys spending time with his his two sons, Max and Jacob.
 He also likes to water ski and watch Alabama football.